nicohlr/ipychart/docs/docs/user_guide/advanced.md

 }
 ```

-When the `'borderRadius'` argument is set, ipychart will automatically fill also the `'borderColor'` and `'backgroundColor'` arguments (if they are not already set by the user) to match the charts colors.
+When the `'borderRadius'` argument is set, ipychart will automatically fill also the `'borderColor'` and `'backgroundColor'` arguments (if they are not already set by the user) to match the chart colors.
 Therefore, you can quickly format the datalabels so that they appear harmoniously on the chart:

 ```py
 datalabels_arguments = {'display': True, 'borderWidth': 1, 'anchor': 'end',